nasim-hossain/fem_1d_heat_conduction/README.md

 ---

 ## **Results**

-After comparing the FEM solution with the exact solution:

-- **3 quadratic elements** yield a solution that **almost exactly matches** the exact result.
-- **5 linear elements** are required to achieve a **good match** with the exact result.
-- This confirms that the **FEM code works correctly** for different element types and numbers.
+After plotting the FEM solution against exact solution, it is observed that result of 3 quadratic elements almost exactly matches with the exact solution.
+But for linear element, it takes 5 elements to get a good match with the exact result.
+It is clear from the result data that our FEM code is fully cable of solving 1D linear heat conduction for variable number of elements and linear and/or quadratic shape function.

 ### **Result Plot**